-Students enrolling in the MS-TCVM program will receive and execute an Enrollment Agreement stating the estimated total tuition, fees, and the estimated cost of books and supplies for the program.
-Students who withdraw from the program and decide to return within 6 months may re-enter the program under the same terms of their previous enrollment agreement.
+Students enrolling at Chi University will receive and execute an Enrollment Agreement stating the estimated total tuition, fees, and the estimated cost of books and supplies for the program.
+Students who withdraw from their program and decide to return within 6 months may re-enter the program under the same terms of their previous enrollment agreement.
 Students who choose to re-enter the program more than 6 months following a withdrawal will receive a new enrollment agreement with the estimated tuition and fees based on the prevailing tuition and fee schedule at the time of re-entry.